rashmikbhat/PiecewiseCNN-CRF/README.md

     # Add any custom parameters here
 )

-3.Run the notebook - everything else stays the same!
+3. Run the notebook - everything else stays the same!
 Example: Cityscapes Dataset
-# In the notebook, change:
+## In the notebook, change:
 image_dir = 'path/to/cityscapes/leftImg8bit/train'
 label_dir = 'path/to/cityscapes/gtFine/train'
 num_classes = 19  # Cityscapes has 19 classes